atkaczyk/react-workshop-front-end/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 This repo is designed for the purpose of facilitating ...

-### Local machine prerquisite:
+### Local machine prerequisite:

+- latest stable version of [yarn](https://classic.yarnpkg.com/en/docs/install#mac-stable) is installed or
 - latest stable version of [npm](https://www.npmjs.com/get-npm) is installed

 - [git](https://git-scm.com/downloads) is installed

 ### Steps for running this app locally

 1. Clone this repo
 2. `cd` into the `react-workshop-front-end` directory
-3. Install dependencies: `npm install`
+3. Install dependencies: `yarn install` or `npm install`
-4. Run `npm start`
+4. Run `yarn install` or `npm start`
 5. Open up `http://localhost:3000/` in your browser to see the application running

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, with yarn installed, you can run:

 ### `yarn start`